tytydraco/yessleep/out/There_Was_Something_In_The_Woods_With_Us_That_Night.md

 His house was one of those old farmhouses, not quite decrepit but certainly not far off it; sixteen acres of land sprawling across the British countryside that most notably, led out into a wood.

 There had been all sorts of stories about it, or at least my friend told me so.
 Did I take him seriously?
 No of course I didn’t, looking back on it I don’t even think he was taking himself seriously.

 It was all rubbish about ghosts and what not, some woman had been hung however long ago and her wailing spirit had ‘wandered betwixt the trees ever since’.
 I don’t really remember the details; it’s been a while since this all happened.

-The dusk faded as the sun fell below the horizon, the plan had been simple… we would sneak out after his parents fell asleep and like, kick about in the woods?
+The dusk faded as the sun fell below the horizon, the plan had been simple, we would sneak out after his parents fell asleep and like, kick about in the woods?
 We were never the smartest bunch to be honest.
 It was the closest we could get to camping and I guess that’s all the incentive we needed.

 Darkness swallowed what had been left of the light and we sat in the garden, there had been three of us that night; From memory, we told stories or something?
 Again, it’s been a while.

 We saw the lights in the house dissipate and we were left the dull crackle of the fire and the soft glow of its dying embers.
 With a somewhat startling clap of his hands, Richard jolted from his seat.

 “Right then my dear friends!
 Let’s get to work.”

 His tone was clearly mocking, Josh hadn’t been looking so hot all night and whether that was from fear or his overconsumption of marshmallows I couldn’t tell, though the answer is pretty obvious looking back on it.

 The two of them had been my good friends for years, they’d been with me through everything you could think of, bullying, breakups and broken bones included.
 I gave Josh a reassuring pat on the back and the three of us started towards the woods.

 Silence permeated the expedition, I think we were all scared shitless and just far too proud to admit it.
 I liked the woods, during the day that is when the crunch of a leaf or the snap of a twig doesn’t send you reeling in search of an imaginary murderous cannibal!
 We had been moving in silence for maybe, ten minutes?
 When, Josh spoke up.